-In order to maintain the safety and welfare of our pupils, it may sometimes be necessary to use reasonable force or make physical contact when it is necessary to protect themselves, colleagues or children from danger or harm, as permitted by law.
+In order to maintain the safety and welfare of our pupils, it may sometimes be necessary to use reasonable force, restrictive physical intervention or make physical contact when it is necessary to protect themselves, colleagues or children from danger or harm, as permitted by law.
 This is only to be used when all possible options for giving the child time and space to regain self-control have been exhausted.

 The school refers to the non-statutory advice provided by the DfE - Use of reasonable force: advice for head teachers, staff and governing bodies, July 2013 and the school's public sector equality duty set out in section 149 of the Equality Act 2010.
+The school refers to East Sussex County Council Restrictive Physical Intervention November 2023 guidance.
 Key members of staff have also received training for positive handling.
 Please read the ESCC Positive Handling/Use of Reasonable Force Guidance for more information.